Buildroot Setup for Kumquat

 Step 3: Build the Image

-- Start the build process by running:
+- Start the build process:

 make